Arvind Kejriwal alleges Cong, SAD, BJP colluding to defeat AAP in Punjab | Politics

 They fear if the AAP comes to power it will put an end to the ''loot'' that these parties have been carrying out in the state, Kejriwal claimed.

-He appealed to the people, that if all the parties are ''colluding to defeat our honest politics, then you should unite to defeat their politics of loot and corruption''.
+He told people that if all the parties are ''colluding to defeat our honest politics, then you should unite to defeat their politics of loot and corruption''.

 ''This time, we have to vote to save Punjab.
 Vote for the better future of your children.
 Vote to end corruption and mafia''.

 These people want to ''loot Punjab the way they have been doing for the last 70 years'', Kejriwal alleged, adding, ''Now they are afraid that when the AAP government is formed in Punjab, then their loot business will stop forever.''
-On Thursday, Kejriwal reached Gurdaspur to campaign in favour of AAP candidates and held street corner meetings.
+On Thursday, Kejriwal reached Gurdaspur to campaign for AAP candidates and held street-corner meetings.
 Punjab goes to polls on February 20.

 ''We aim to set right the education and health system of Punjab.
 We also aim to improve the condition of Punjab's agriculture and farmers.
 The electricity and water problems have to be solved.
 We want to get the youth out of the clutches of drugs and give them good education and employment.

-''We want to end corruption and mafia from Punjab.
-On the other hand, the only aim of Congress-Akali and BJP is to defeat the Aam Aadmi Party.
+''While we want to end corruption and mafia in Punjab, the only aim of the Congress, Akali and BJP is to defeat the AAP.
 The people of Punjab should vote for the party which has a roadmap for the development of the state and form a pro-people government,'' he added.

+Claiming that BJP won't win any assembly seat in Punjab, Kejriwal maintained that ''voting for BJP means wasting your vote''.
+He also alleged the BJP never had development, schools, hospitals, electricity, water and employment as their poll plank.

+''Give us one chance, we will make Punjab prosperous again.
+Good education and ample employment opportunities mean good future of the young generation.''
+At a press conference in Amritsar, Delhi Deputy Chief Minister Manish Sisodia said bringing AAP to power means people can avail themselves of citizen-centric services from the comforts of their homes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)